Gender-blind Shakespeare, a giant gorilla, Rupert Murdoch, Cher times 3 and a wealth of new plays to counter last season's shortage are on the slate.

 Opens: April 18

 Annette Bening returns to Broadway for the first time in 30 years, starring opposite Tracy Letts in Arthur Miller’s searing 1947 drama, which examines questions of morality and ethics through the prism of an American family struggling to remain intact as damning secrets emerge in the years following World War II.
 Bening will play Kate Keller, with Letts as her husband Joe, a self-made businessman gradually forced to deal with his grief and guilt after letting his partner take the fall for selling defective airline parts to the government during the war.
-Three-time Tony winner Jack O'Brien will direct, with additional casting to be announced.
+Three-time Tony winner Jack O'Brien will direct an ensemble that also includes Benjamin Walker and Michael Hayden.

 Previews: April 4